Skip to Content

 If you back us into a corner and force us to give you a one-word answer, we would have to say, “No”.

-This is because a product must have a chemical coating in order to be labeled “non-stick.”
+This is because a product must have a chemical coating to be labeled “non-stick.”
 Stainless steel’s lack of a chemical coating means that it does not qualify as a non-stick product.

 BUT… Here’s the thing:

-Also, there are some new products on the market that claim to be “non-stick stainless steel.”
+Also, some new products on the market claim to be “non-stick stainless steel.”

 What’s that about?